LNP-BP/LNPBPs/lnpbp-0002.md

    algorithm for each node:
    - if a public key hash is met (`pk_h` Miniscript command) and it can't be resolved against known public keys or other public keys extracted from the script, fail the procedure;
    - if a public key is found (`pk`) add it to the list of the collected public keys;
-   - for all other types of Miniscript commands iterate over their branches.
+   - for all other types of Miniscript commands, iterate over their branches.
 3. Select unique public keys (i.e. if some public key is repeated in different parts of the script/in different script branches, pick a single instance of it).
-Compressed and uncompressed versions of the same public key must be treaded as the same public key under this procedure.
+Compressed and uncompressed versions of the same public key must be treated as the same public key under this procedure.
-4. If no public keys were found fail the procedure; return the collected keys otherwise.
+4. If no public key were found, fail the procedure; return the collected keys otherwise.

 **NB: SUBJECT TO CHANGE UPON RELEASE**
 By "miniscript" we mean usage of `rust-miniscript` library at commit `a5ba1219feb8b5a289c8f12176d632635eb8a959`